Covisint/api-raml/README.md

 ### Generating version-specific RAML files

 To just generate version-specific RAML files without launching api-console, pass the "genraml" argument to the docker command line.
-This will create a "dist/" directory within your current directory and store the RAML files within versioned directories there.
+This will create a "dist/raml" directory within your current directory and store the RAML files within versioned directories there.

     $ docker run --rm -v "$PWD":/raml venkytv/covisint-api-console genraml

+### Generating CSV descriptions of RAML files

+To just generate CSV descriptions of RAML files without launching api-console, pass the "gencsv" argument to the docker command line.
+This will create a "dist/csv" directory within your current directory and store the CSV files within.

+    $ docker run --rm -v "$PWD":/raml venkytv/covisint-api-console gencsv

 ### Debugging